 Limited to 15 students.
 Limited to first- and second-year students.
 Admission with consent of the instructor.
 Spring semester.
-Professor Poe.2016-17: Offered in Spring 2017
+Professor Poe.2017-18: Not offered

 This course emphasizes the development of several skills, including close reading, interpretation, and expository writing.
 Students are required to pose critical questions concerning the readings posted to the course blog on the night prior to each meeting.
 Each week students are required to write a brief essay in response to a prompt provided by me commenting on a passage in the week’s reading.
 These essays are evaluated for grammar, style, logical coherence, and clarity.

 This is a discussion-based course with the expectation of active participation by students who must complete the reading for each class meeting prior to class.
 Students are evaluated for their ability to engage thoughtfully with the texts and with each other.
 Evaluation of participation constitutes the remaining 10% of the final grade for the course.

 Limited to 15 students.
 Omitted 2018-19.
 Professor Dumm.

 We all know that the American media failed the American public during the 2016 election – or do we?
 Is it the job of the media to predict election outcomes accurately (or at all)?
 Is it up to journalists to alert the nation to the threat it faces?
 Are media professionals there to entertain, educate, or report impartially?
 And while we are at it, what is it to report impartially?
 This course will explore the assumptions that underlie journalism as it is practiced and consumed in the United States.
 Then, we will look at what went wrong, or what didn’t go wrong – what happened – with and in the media during the 2016 presidential campaign.

 Limited to 18 students.
 Spring semester.
 Visiting Professor Gessen.2017-18: Offered in Spring 2018